amadeus4dev-examples/amadeus-ruby/README.md

     amadeus.get('/v2/reference-data/urls/checkin-links', airline: '1X')

-## Response & Pagination
+## Response

 Every API call returns a `Amadeus::Response` object.
-If the API call contained a JSON response it will parse the JSON into the `.json` attribute.
+If the API call contained a JSON response it will parse the JSON into the `.result` attribute.
 If this data also contains a `data` key, it will make that available as the `.data` attribute.
+The raw body of the response is always avaulable as the `.body` attribute.

     response = amadeus.reference_data.locations.get(
       keyword: 'LON',
       subType: Amadeus::Location::ANY
     )

-    p reponse.json #=> The complete JSON response p response.data #=> The list of locations
+    p reponse.body #=> The raw response, as a string p reponse.result #=> The body parsed as JSON, if the result was parsable p response.data #=> The list of locations, extracted from the JSON

+## Pagination

 If an API endpoint supports pagination, the other pages are available under the `.next`, `.previous`, `.last` and `.first` methods.